Frequently Asked Questions・High School Students

 Because a wide variety of high school students participate, it’s hard to generalize but many say that they are “interested in going abroad or studying abroad” or they “want to interact with other people of the same age.”

 Our mission statement is “let’s unfold the map of the future in Hokuriku” so yes, our main target is high school students from the Hokuriku area.
-We can’t give you an exact percentage of which area the high school students come from but there are students who come from around the country and the world.
+We can’t give you an exact percentage of which area the high school students come from but there are students from around the country and the world.

 With the exception of the preparation period and the actual program, KSS-related stuff is conducted virtually so it’s not an issue.
 We regularly use Zoom and Discord to communicate and share information.

 It stands for “Executive Committee.”
 It refers to the university student staff.

 No, KSS is run fully on a volunteer basis.
 However, when the program is hosted in-person, all accommodations except air-travel are covered.